 The main cat body language communication device is the tail, followed by the ears, eyes, and whiskers.
 Here are some of the tail, ears, eyes and whiskers messages:

 "Hi!
 I'm pleased to see you.
-I'm very contented with the way things are right now.
-You have been doing a good job for me lately.
-Do you have a treat for me?"
+I'm very contented with the way things are right now."

 Readiness Body Language: